This article describes the Double-E Infix Expression Parsing Method.

 The Double-E method uses two states and two stacks.

-The states are simple: Unary and Binary.
 To oversimplify, the Unary State says we’re looking for a unary operator or an operand, and the Binary State says we’re looking for a binary operator or the end of an expression.

 When the parse successfully completes, then one AST representing the entire expression is left on the operand stack.